kumiori/irrevolutions/paper/paper.md

 Our solvers are written in `Python` and are built on  `DOLFINx`, an expressive and performant parallel  distributed computing environment for solving partial differential equations using the finite element method [@dolfinx2023preprint].
 It enables us wrapping high-level functional mathematical constructs with full flexibility and control of the underlying linear algebra backend.
 We use PETSc [@petsc-user-ref], petsc4py [@dalcinpazklercosimo2011], SLEPc.EPS [@hernandez:2005-slepc], and dolfiny [@Habera:aa] for parallel scalability.

-Our solver's API receives an abstract energy functional, a user-friendly description of the state of the system **as a dictionary (u, alpha), whre the first elemnt is associated to the reversible field and the second to the irreversible component**, ~~its~~ **the** associated constraints **on the latter**, and the solver's parameters **(see an example in the Appendix)**.
+Our solver's API receives an abstract energy functional, a user-friendly description of the state of the system **as a dictionary (u, alpha), where the first element is associated to the reversible field and the second to the irreversible component**, ~~its~~ **the** associated constraints **on the latter**, and the solver's parameters **(see an example in the Appendix)**.
 Solvers can be instantiated calling
 ```
 solver = {Hybrid,Bifurcation,Stability}Solver(
       E,              # An energy (dolfinx.fem.form)